chriscra/biodiversity_abandonment/README.md

 - **_util_main.R** includes user-specific switches (e.g., "run_label") and pathnames for managing the project, which are used throughout the rest of the analysis scripts.
 This script also loads "**_util_functions.R**" and "**_util_misc.R**."
 Note, however, that **cluster** scripts make use of alternative pathnames (specific to the Princeton high-performance computing clusters used for the analysis), as specified in each script.
 - **_util_files.R** is a convenience script that loads many of the relevant input and derived data that are used throughout the project (some of which are required for the manuscript .Rmd file).
 The primary required data files for reproducing this work are archived in Zenodo (https://doi.org/10.5281/zenodo.13766321).
 This script also includes information about where certain files can be accessed (if external) or created throughout the various .R and .Rmd files in this repository.
-- **_util_functions.R** contains custom functions written by Christopher Crawford, which underlie the bulk of these analyses and are used throughout the scripts above.
+- **_util_functions.R** contains custom functions written by Christopher L. Crawford (@chriscra), which underlie the bulk of these analyses and are used throughout the scripts above.
 These functions accomplish a variety of tasks, including: cleaning, filtering, and organizing data; calculating Area of Habitat (AOH), using both {terra} and {data.table}; saving plots and tables; and helping with miscellaneous tasks.
 - **_util_misc.R** contains miscellaneous things like labels and color palettes for figures.